rozlynboutin/microbiome_helper/CBW-2016-Metagenomics-Functional-Tutorial.md

     cp -r ~/CourseData/metagenomics/ref/humann-0.99/ ./

-Then move into the humann directory:
+Then move into the humann directory and ensure the scripts in /src are executable:

     cd humann-0.99
+    chmod u+x src/*

 Now copy your blast output from your 3 samples into the “human-0.99/input” directory: